tsuru/tsuru/docs/using/docker-image.rst

 Overview
 ========

-This document is a hands-on guide to deploying a simple Docker Image web application.
+This document is a hands-on guide to deploy a simple Docker Image web application.

 Creating the app
 ================